-Preserved lemons are lemons which have been pickled in salt and their own juices.
-Also called pickled lemons, they add a salty, distinctive lemon flavor to Moroccan tagines, sauces and salads.
-In Morocco, they're referred to as or .
+Preserved lemons are lemons which have been pickled in salt and their juices.
+Also called pickled lemons, they add a salty, distinctive lemon flavor to Moroccan tagines, sauces, and salads.

 Cooking with Preserved Lemons

 Although they are essential to many Moroccan recipes, personal taste dictates how preserved lemons might be used.
 Some cooks always remove the flesh, for example, while others leave it on when adding preserved lemon to tagines and sauces.

 In salads, however, only the finely chopped rind is usually used.